engraimamughal/VaultIQ-AI/README.md

 # VaultIQ AI 🔐
-### AI-Powered Personal Ownership Assistant
+## AI-Powered Personal Ownership Assistant

-VaultIQ AI is a smart product management assistant that helps users store purchase information, track warranties, and organize their important belongings digitally.
+VaultIQ AI is an AI-powered product management assistant that helps users store purchase information, analyze receipts, and track warranties digitally.

+The app allows users to upload product receipts, extract important information using AI, and maintain a personal product vault for their valuable belongings.

+---

 ## 🚀 Live Demo